Thathsarani-Sandarekha/Fake_news_detector/README.md

 ## 1. Introduction

-This is a Fake News Detection project that labeling news as fake or true based on their content three machine learning models based on Logistic Regression, Decision Tree, and Random Forest.
+This is a Fake News Detection project that labeling news as fake or true based on their content using three machine learning models based on Logistic Regression, Decision Tree, and Random Forest.

 ## 2. Dataset